DavidColby/DavidColby/README.md

 On my own time, I'm working on:

-- [Colby.so](https://colby.so/) - My blog, where I write mostly about Rails and Hotwire, with the occasional diversion to broader engineering and product management topics when the mood strikes.
-Built with Jekyll and deployed on Netlify
+- [Colby.so](https://colby.so/) - My blog, where I write about things I find interesting
-- VeriBloom — A soon-to-release video testimonial collection product built with Ruby on Rails.
+- Personal apps, built with AI.
+I'm leaning into Cursor-driven development and figuring out how to make the most of LLMs to ship cool stuff for myself and my family.
+Some of those cool things are on their way to the app store for other people to enjoy too.

 Want to get in touch?
 You can [email me](mailto:david@colby.so) or find me on [Twitter](https://twitter.com/davidcolbyatx)